Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Introduction

-Despite these advancements, seamlessly transferring a pre-trained generative prior to a one-step SR task remains a formidable challenge.
-As illustrated in the left column of Fig.~\ref{fig:motivation}, existing methods typically adapt generative models by naively replacing the initial Gaussian noise with degraded LR latents.
-This substitution creates a profound \textit{domain gap}: the distribution of LR images is fundamentally misaligned with the Gaussian prior expected by the pre-trained network.
-In the regime of one-step inference, this misalignment—compounded by the lack of velocity-field constraints—leads to a severe \textit{trajectory deviation}.
-Consequently, the model suffers from ``prior collapse'', where it fails to unleash its inherent generative capacity, resulting in either over-smoothing outputs or hallucinatory artifacts, as visually evidenced in the right column of Fig.~\ref{fig:motivation}.
-We argue that the SR task should not treat the pre-trained generative model as a static backbone but rather as a dynamic anchor within a unified flow framework.
-Our key insight is that image generation and SR task share an \textit{allomorphic} nature: they represent structurally analogous trajectories converging toward the same target manifold of natural HR images.
-While the generative flow provides an optimal, distortion-free path, the SR flow serves as a localized, condition-constrained counterpart.
+While these few-step and one-step approaches significantly improve efficiency, seamlessly transferring pre-trained generative prior to one-step Real-SR under such extreme acceleration remains a critical challenge.
+As illustrated in Fig.~\ref{fig:motivation} (left), existing methods typically adapt generative models by directly replacing the initial Gaussian noise with degraded LR latent representations.
+This naive substitution induces a substantial \emph{distribution shift}, as the latent distribution of LR images is fundamentally misaligned with the Gaussian prior expected by the pre-trained network.
+Under one-step inference, this misalignment, compounded by the absence of explicit velocity field constraints, leads to a severe \emph{trajectory deviation}.
+Consequently, the model suffers from \emph{prior collapse}, where it fails to fully exploit its generative prior, resulting in either over-smoothed outputs or unnatural artifacts, as shown in Fig.~\ref{fig:motivation} (right).
+Although recent efforts~\cite{yue2025arbitrary, wu2025omgsr} attempt to mitigate this distribution shift via learnable noise injection or VAE encoder fine-tuning to align LR latents with intermediate states of the generative flow, they still treat the underlying generative model merely as a static backbone.
+We argue that rather than treating the pre-trained network as an isolated backbone, the SR task should integrate it as a dynamic anchor within a unified flow framework.
+Our key insight is that image generation and restoration share an \emph{allomorphic} nature: they represent structurally analogous trajectories converging toward the same target manifold of realistic HR images.
+While the generative flow provides an optimal, distortion-free trajectory, the SR flow serves as its localized, condition-constrained counterpart.